 Eco trick: If you can’t get an entire outfit from a charity shop, pair different items together to create a unique look.
 Check out British Heart Foundation’s DIY Halloween Costumes for some creative inspo.

 Repurpose old or unwanted clothing and get creative with face paints

 3) Costume borrow or swap

 Who doesn’t love a clothes swap?!
 It’s the perfect excuse to borrow or own that costume you’ve had your eye on since you saw it on someone at last year’s Halloween party.
-You’ll probably be surprised at how many people will think it’s a great idea but hadn’t thought of it themselves.
-Raise the idea with friends, your local Facebook group, school parent’s group, anyone who could be interested.
+You’ll probably be surprised at how many people will think it’s a great idea, but hadn’t thought of it themselves.
+Raise the idea with friends, your local Facebook group, your school parent’s group, anyone who could be interested.
 Oh, and it’s completely free!

 Eco trick: Host a costume swap play date for kids to organize their outfits in time for Halloween.
 They’ll love getting dressed up in each other’s clothes.
 You could even have a face painter on hand to make it extra fun.

 If you’re particularly creative, you could make your own outfit.
 Surely a great excuse to get the sewing machine out and use up all that fabric you’ve had lying around for ages, or, even better, reuse fabric from old clothes that have seen better days.
 If you’re not good with the needle, there are so many other ways to create something wacky and wonderful using materials like cardboard and other craft products.
 Kids will love making their own masks, and their friends will be so impressed they were made from scratch.
 Bonus points if you use eco-friendly materials.

 Eco trick: Use white masking tape on a plain black top and leggings to create a skeleton costume, as shown in this short video tutorial.

 Over 7 million Halloween costumes were sent to landfill in 2018.
 Cheap plastic Halloween costumes advertised at major supermarkets.